Away With The Steiners

 They have similar packages and prices and coverage is great in the cities.
 All the SIM cards are valid for 7 or 30 days in Saudi Arabia.

-From what information I could find before we arrived (we needed a Saudi Arabia travel guide and hence creating this one!) it sounded like STC is the best option (it’s the largest phone operator in the country).
+From what information I could find before we arrived (we needed a Saudi Arabia Travel Guide and hence creating this one) it sounded like STC is the best option.
+It is the largest phone operator in the country.

-SIM card registration is mandatory in Saudi Arabia and will be done at the point of sale (using your passport information).
-And you also have to provide your fingerprint for additional security (true).
+SIM Card registration is mandatory in Saudi Arabia.
+It will be done at the point of sale (using your passport information).
+You also have to provide your fingerprint for additional security (true).

 Buying an STC SIM in Dammam after we arrived.

-So there is a weird combination of budget chain hotels (OYO) that aren’t in fact actually budget prices.
-And smaller hotels trying to offer what might have once looked like luxury accommodation (headboards so big the bed hardly fits in the room and lace and overexaggerated furniture).
+So there is a weird combination of budget chain hotels (like OYO) that aren’t in fact actually budget prices.
+Of there are smaller hotels trying to offer what might have once looked like luxury accommodation.
+Think headboards so big the bed hardly fits in the room with lace and over-exaggerated furniture…

 But overall we did manage to make our way around the country trialling a range of accommodation options.
 Some we would recommend and stay in again and some maybe not.